 - Requires changing pouches with less frequency.

-- Can be economical in the long-run since fewer pouches are used.
+- It can be economical in the long-run since fewer pouches are used.

 - Easier to drain before disposal.